davidgroves/Python-VSCode-Template/README.md

 This doesn't mean I am correct, or someone with other preferences is incorrect, but this is what works for me.

+Note this only works for pure Python projects.
+If your project requires C extensions or rust code, you will need to replace the flit builder with one that supports those things.

 ## What is included in this skeleton

 1. My vscode setup for Python, including what plugins I use (in `.vscode/settings.json`)